-IP Register Description

-i_static_pipe_lat:

-This register determines the number of clock cycles between 2 operations.
-Default value is 100 clock cycles.

-i_static_coef_0 - 4:

-Coefficients values for the FIR filter used in the sub-sampling mode.

 Modes of Operation

 There are basically two modes of operation for the FE block: normal mode and sub-sampling mode.
 In normal mode the input samples are directly sent through the Mth power block and the result is sent to the FFT block, taking 8 clock cycles to complete the 512 samples needed to compute de 512 point FFT (8 cycles x 64 samples/cycle).